Maikxx/weekly-nerd-1819/README.md

 # Minor Web Development

-This repository contains all the extra exercises from the minor web development at the UASA.
+This repository contains all the extra exercises from the minor web development at the AUAS.

 ## Table of contents